 Values and Mission

 The VCI believes in the value of basic science discovery and the diversity of all individuals to promote innovation in personalized health care of immune diseases and excellence in immunology research and education.
-The mission of the VCI is to advance discovery in human immunology and through basic science and immune genetics to promote understanding and education in immunology and inform treatment of immune and inflammatory diseases.
+The mission of the VCI is to advance discovery in human immunology and through basic biology and genetics of immune cells to promote understanding and education in immunology and inform treatment of immune and inflammatory diseases.

 |The VCI is a designated FOCIS Center of Excellence.|